-The campus is also home to a beautifully restored Chapel, a cutting-edge Life Fitness gym and other sports facilities, the Performing Arts Studios, Multimedia Centre and faculty buildings where the majority of lectures and seminars take place.
+The King Alfred Quarter is also home to a beautifully restored Chapel, a cutting-edge Life Fitness gym and other sports facilities, the Performing Arts Studios, Multimedia Centre and faculty buildings where the majority of lectures and seminars take place.

-Many undergraduate students live in the halls of residence on the King Alfred Campus, Queens Road and Burma Road or in the accommodation at nearby West Downs.
+Many undergraduate students live in the halls of residence in the King Alfred Quarter, in our Queens Road and Burma Road Student Villages, with further accommodation at the nearby West Downs Quarter Student Village.

-West Downs is a short walk away from the centre of the King Alfred Campus.
-It is the home of our self-catering accommodation, the West Downs Student Village, and the West Downs Centre, which is where the University's Winchester Business School is based.
-The centre also has social learning spaces with the latest IT equipment for you to use for individual and group work sessions.
+The West Downs Quarter is a short walk from the centre of the King Alfred Quarter.
+It is the home of the West Downs Student Village and the University of Winchester Business School.
+The University of Winchester Business School its own cafe (Cafe Life) and number social learning spaces with the latest IT equipment for you to use for individual and group work sessions.

 Other key features of the West Downs Quarter include the Link Gallery, which is open to the public and runs an art exhibition programme throughout the year featuring established and emerging artists from the world of visual arts.
 It is also home to the Research and Knowledge Exchange Centre, which is dedicated to research, enterprise and consultancy.
 It provides excellent resources for postgraduate students, particularly research students as it is the centre of research administration and support services.

 The University is currently building a new £50m learning and teaching building at the heart of the West Downs Quarter on Romsey Road, Winchester which will be home to our Digital Futures computer and digital-related degree programmes and business and management courses.